sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-create-customer/cp-mobile-dev-kit-create-customer.md

 In **Property and Create Links** step, uncheck **City**.

-Since in _Create Customer page_, we defined five properties (First Name, Last Name, Phone, Email & date of birth) to be added, now in this step, we will bind them to respective UI Controls.
+Since in `Customer_Create.page`, we defined five properties (First Name, Last Name, Phone, Email & date of birth) to be added, now in this step, we will bind them to respective UI Controls.

 Check the `DateOfBirth` property and click the **link icon** to open the object browser.